 UrSafe is our top recommendation for personal safety apps as it has a wide and beneficial range of features.
 It also comes recommended by IT Security and Personal Safety Expert, Pete Canavan, who is a safety advisor for the American arm of SafeWise.

-App functions can be activated instantly with a preselected safe word, with different selections triggering actions that notify your chosen contacts about situations ranging from discomfort through to an emergency SOS.
+App functions can be activated instantly with a preselected safe word.
+Different selections will trigger actions that notify your chosen contacts about situations ranging from discomfort through to an emergency SOS.

 The app has a free version that provides basic features, but you'll need a premium plan ($5.99 per month or one-off access for $1.49) to unlock full functionality.
 UrSafe works in most parts of the world and is available on both Android and iOS.